-Attending the annual trainer's co-ordination is the best way to improve as it has been designed to introduce staff to the APSI, our products and services, organisational structure, policies and procedures and occupational health and safety guidelines, which can change from year to year.
+Attending the annual Trainer's Co-ordination and Trainer Development Days are the best way to improve as it has been designed to introduce staff to the APSI, our products and services, organisational structure, policies and procedures and occupational health and safety guidelines, which can change from year to year.
 All new and existing trainers are required to attend trainer's co-ordination each year.
-The location of trainer's co-ordination changes each year, check with the APSI for all details.
+The location of trainer's coordination changes each year, check with the APSI for all details.

-You may be required to attend department specific training, and this may be outside of regular hours.
+You may be required to attend department-specific training, and this may be outside of regular hours.
 Additional training may be offered throughout your employment.
 If you think you require further training in your area of responsibility or to perform a job or task, please talk to your supervisor or Technical Director.